Matthew Perry's assistant among 5 people, including 2 doctors, charged in 'Friends' star's death

 Perry died in October due to a ketamine overdose and received several injections of the drug on the day he died from his live-in personal assistant.
 The assistant, Kenneth Iwamasa, is the one who found Perry dead later that day.

+The actor went to the two charged doctors in desperation after his regular doctors refused to give him ketamine in the amounts he wanted.
+DEA Administrator Anne Milgram said in one instance the actor paid $2,000 for a vial of ketamine that cost one of the physicians about $12.

-Two of the people, including one of the doctors charged, have been arrested, Estrada said.
+Two of the people, including one of the doctors charged, were arrested Thursday, Estrada said.
 Two of the defendants, including Iwamasa, have pleaded guilty to charges already, and a third person has agreed to plead guilty.

+Multiple messages left seeking comment from lawyers or offices for all the defendants have not yet been returned.

+Among those arrested Thursday are Dr. Salvador Plasencia, who is charged with seven counts of distribution of ketamine and also two charges related to allegations he falsified records after Perry's death.

 The prosecutor said the defendants exchanged messages soon after Perry's death referencing ketamine as the cause of death.
 Estrada said they tried to cover up their involvement in supplying Perry ketamine, a powerful anesthetic that is sometimes used to treat chronic pain and depression.